EvanDiamantidis/TryHackMe/Vulnversity/README.md

 Looking through the list, the `/bin/systemctl` stands out, as it is a utility responsible for examining and controlling the `systemd` system and service manager.
 In `systemd` services are referred to as `units`, which serve as resources the system administrates via the corresponding `unit files`.

-Searching for `systemctl` on [GTFOBins](https://gtfobins.github.io/gtfobins/systemctl/) we find a reference to an exploit that we can use when the file has `SUID` permissions.
+Researching this on [GTFOBins](https://gtfobins.github.io/) we find a reference to an [exploit](https://gtfobins.github.io/gtfobins/systemctl/) that we can use when `systemctl` has `SUID` permissions.

-Our attack vector then is to create a `unit file` and let `systemctl` start it so we can view the flag included in `/root/root.txt` that we have no access to.
+Our attack vector then is to create a `unit file` which `systemctl` will start for us so we can view the flag included in `/root/root.txt` that we have no access to with our current permissions.

 Let's start by creating the variable: